Refraction in the High Definition Render Pipeline

 - Light first travels through air, then through the Material, and then through air again.
 This means that the algorithm calculates light deviation at both interfaces with the Material: air to Material, and Material to air.

 - A simple shape can approximate the surface of the object.
-This shape is the Refraction Model.
+This shape is defined in the Refraction Model.

-The refraction model allows the refraction algorithm to calculate light deviation and the distance that light travels within the Material.
-HDRP then uses Proxy Raycasting to compute a raycast and find the hit point of the deviated light ray.
+HDRP uses the refraction model to determine the deviated light direction and the distance that light travels within the Material.
+HDRP then ray cast against a probe proxy volume (Proxy Raycasting) to find the hit point of the refracted light ray.

 HDRP uses these techniques to calculate light refraction: